ProsperWorks/redis-ick/README.md

 Redis Cluster.
 At ProsperWorks we use it with RedisLabs Enterprise Cluster.

-Ick does some very tricky things to compute the producer set and consumer set keys from the master key in a way which puts them all on the same slot in both Redis Cluster and with RLEC's default prescriptive hashing algorithm.
+Ick does tricky things to compute the producer set and consumer set keys from the master key in a way which puts them all on the same slot in both Redis Cluster and with RLEC's default prescriptive hashing algorithm.

 See [redis-key_hash](https://github.com/ProsperWorks/redis-key_hash)
 for how test this.